krgamestudios/krgamestudios.com/public_html/src/landing.md

 Welcome!
 ===

 My current projects is: Cast World.
 Click the buttons above to see my other projects.
+You can also <a href="/mailing_list.html">sign up to my mailing list!</a>

 Can't Anyone Save The World?
 ===